lemeuro/BetterRest/README.md

 This is a simple portfolio project based on machine learning and the CoreML framework.

-In addition to basic machine learning functions such as the "predict" function, the project uses a form and some simple basic Views for the form.
+In addition to basic machine learning functions such as the "prediction" function, the project uses a form and some simple basic Views for the form.
 The project also involves working with dates and date components.